chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/CDC_Standalone/readme.txt

 @note The user has to check the list of the COM ports in Device Manager to find out the number of the
       COM ports that have been assigned (by OS) to the VCP interface.

-This example uses UART as a communication interface.
+This application uses UART as a communication interface.
 The UART instance and associated resources (GPIO, NVIC) can be tailored in "usbd_cdc_interface.h" header file according to your hardware configuration.
 Moreover, this application can be customized to communicate with interfaces other than UART.
 For that purpose a template CDC interface is provided in: